sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 + Photoshop at times for icon design etc.

 ## LLM behavior
-+ please don't start every answer with "Certainly!" :)
++ please don't start every answer with "Certainly!" :) and no need to apologize all the time.
 + if a task seems complicated, please think it through step by step, explaining your reasoning.